BMW E90 M3 vs E39 M5: Acceleration, Handling, Tuning & Reliability

 On the other hand, the main reliability issue of the S62 in the E39 M5 is its VANOS system.
 It uses an antiquated VANOS system with two separate units controlling variable valve timing which is prone to failure.
 This leads to rough idle, power loss, and noise coming from the engine.
 The VANOS unit can be rebuilt and replaced when this happens.

-Keep up with preventive maintenance, change the oil every 6K miles, warm up your engine before hard acceleration, and both the E90 M3 and the E39 M5 will last for hundreds of thousands of miles.
+Keep up with preventive maintenance, change the oil every 6K miles, and warm up your engine before hard acceleration, and both the E90 M3 and the E39 M5 will last for hundreds of thousands of miles.

 BMW E90 M3 vs E39 M5: Interior & comfort

-There’s no question that both the BMW E90 M3 and the E39 M5 are comfortable cars with aesthetic cabins.
-The E90 M3 has a more modern interior design, although it’s just a 3-Series inside with basic interior amenities and materials that look and feel like that of an entry-level luxury car.
-In contrast, the E39 M5 has a more spacious and luxurious feel, due to an abundance of premium materials, and high-end finishes.
+Both the BMW E90 M3 and the E39 M5 are comfortable cars with great interiors.
+The E90 M3 has a more modern interior design, although it’s just a 3-Series inside.
+The basic interior amenities and materials look and feel like that of an entry-level luxury car.

 The E39 M5 has a more premium interior with more comfort than the E90 M3